by Texas Homesteader

 Shelling very fresh boiled eggs is a challenge because the shell holds so tightly to the membranes when they are fresh.
 I’ve had maddening episodes of peeling a fresh boiled egg until only mangled pieces remained in my hands.
 But using this method I had no trouble at all.

 First off, I don’t put the eggs into cold water and then bring the water to a boil.
 Instead I first boil enough water to completely cover the eggs.
 Then when the water is boiling I use a slotted spoon to gently lower the eggs into the boiling water.

 When the eggs have boiled 3 minutes I turn off the heat.
 I allow them to sit in that hot water another 10 minutes before I drain the water.
-I quickly put the boiled eggs into an ice-water bath to force them to cool quickly.
+The boiled eggs are then placed into an ice-water bath to force them to cool quickly.
 Then I drain the ice water & place the boiled eggs in a colander.
 To catch any drips I slide a plate underneath and set them in the fridge overnight.

 When I am ready to peel the eggs the next morning I bring them out of the fridge.
 With firm pressure I roll them on the counter to crack the shell all the way around.